What is a Conventional Bank Loan?

 Whether starting or expanding a small business, entrepreneurs are likely going to need access to capital.
-While some can finance their business with personal funds or credit cards, oftentimes they need outside funds.
-There are a number of sources to get small business financing and conventional loans from banks are the most common source.
-Not to be confused with SBA loans (which there isn’t an SBA loan – Read More), conventional business loans are provided by banks, many of which are likely in your community.
-Similar to getting a loan for the purchase of a home, many banks have programs for small business loans.
-Typically smaller banks will have more local decision making authority than larger banks as they tehttp://businessloanfunds.com/sba-usda-loan-guarantee-programs/nd to have centralized approval, but smaller banks tend to have lower loan limits.
+While some can finance their business with personal funds or credit cards, oftentimes, they need outside funds.
+There are a number of sources to get small business financing, and conventional loans from banks are the most common source.
+Not to be confused with SBA loans, conventional business loans are provided by banks, many of which are likely in your community.
+Like getting a loan for the purchase of a home, many banks have small business loan programs.
+Typically smaller banks will have more local decision-making authority than larger banks as they tend to have centralized approval, but smaller banks tend to have lower loan limits.

-There are a number of ways to structure a business loan and with so many options, it is a bit confusing to know what is available and to make the best choice for your business.
-Any business can get a conventional loan, but since these loans are not guaranteed by anything other than the owner’s personal assets and the assets purchased by the business, banks are more likely to lend to businesses that demonstrate the ability to make the payments in addition to the equity and collateral to cover the loan should the business not be able to repay the loan.
-Especially for startup businesses, banks are going to charge a greater interest rate on the credit and outstanding debt of the owners.
+There are many ways to structure a business loan, and with so many options, it is a bit confusing to know what is available and make the best choice for your business.
+Any business can get a conventional bank loan, but since these loans are not guaranteed by anything other than the owner’s personal assets and the assets purchased by the business, banks are more likely to lend to businesses that demonstrate the ability to make the payments in addition to the equity and collateral to cover the loan should the business not be able to repay the loan.
+Especially for startup businesses, banks are going to charge a greater interest rate on the owners’ credit and outstanding debt.
 It would be a good idea to check your personal credit before going to the bank.
-Also be aware, regardless of whether your business is a corporation or LLC, you will likely have a personal guarantee and be responsible for paying back the loan should the business not succeed.
+Also, be aware, regardless of whether your business is a corporation or LLC, you will likely have a personal guarantee and be responsible for paying back the loan should the business not succeed.

-As a startup expect to put down between 20%-30% of the total project amount while expansion projects can be 10%-25%.
-There is a lot of variability amount down depending on credit scores, equity, collateral and industry of the business.
+As a startup, expect to put down between 20%-30% of the total project amount while expansion projects can be 10%-25%.
+There is a lot of variability amount down depending on credit scores, equity, collateral, and the industry of the business.

-Rates are going to be different depending on the credit score of the borrower, length of term, quality of collateral, risk of the business, etc. Loans can be fixed or variable, with fixed being most common for real estate and equipment while inventory or working capital is more likely to be variable.
+Interest rates will be different depending on the borrower’s credit score, length of term, quality of the collateral, risk of the business, etc. Loans can be fixed or variable, with fixed being most common for real estate and equipment, while inventory or working capital is more likely to be variable.